robstave/Meowcards/cards/go/go-qz2-b.md

 What is the main benefit of Go's defer statement?

-A) It improves performance by delaying execution
+- A. It improves performance by delaying execution
-B) It guarantees resource cleanup regardless of execution path
+- B. It guarantees resource cleanup regardless of execution path
-C) It allows dynamic function definition
+- C. It allows dynamic function definition
-D) It automatically retries failed operations
+- D. It automatically retries failed operations

 ### Back

-**B) It guarantees resource cleanup regardless of execution path**
+**B. It guarantees resource cleanup regardless of execution path**

 The `defer` statement ensures that cleanup code runs before a function returns, even if there are multiple return statements or panics.
 This pattern significantly reduces resource leaks by pairing resource acquisition with immediate deferred cleanup.